google/go-cloud/internal/docs/design.md

     appropriate audience (concrete type: users, driver interface: provider implementors), and also allows the structs to diverge over time if appropriate.
--   Arguments that are optional, including ones for which a default value is common, should generally go into the `Options` struct.
-Avoid adding `Options` fields for which the default value doesn't make sense.
+-   Required arguments must not be in an `Options` struct.
+-   All fields of the `Options` struct must have reasonable defaults.

--   Regarding empty `Options` structs: we considered only adding them the first option is added, and using a separate constructor for compatibility (e.g., start with `foo.New(...)` and later add `foo.NewWithOptions(..., opts *Options)` if needed).
+Regarding empty `Options` structs: we considered only adding them when the first option is added, and using a separate constructor for compatibility (e.g., start with `foo.New(...)` and later add `foo.NewWithOptions(..., opts *Options)` if needed).
 However, this would result in inconsistent names over time (e.g., some packages would expose `New` with an `Options`, while others would expose `NewWithOptions`).

 ## Errors